 The Days The Oil Stand Still: Future of Oil and Gas Stock

-We know that value investors always enthusiasts to check annual reports or any other financial documents to make analysis, we are glad you do that.
+We know that value investors are always enthusiasts to check annual reports or any other financial documents to make an analysis, we are glad you do that.
 But, the first thing to do is to check whether this industry could survive or not.
 Even when we aren’t planning to hold this forever, it doesn’t mean that we blindly invest in an industry without tomorrow’s prospects.

 It will be a long debate if we try to answer whether the EV will wipe out oil companies on this planet (spoiler alert: it won’t).
 We put it simply, every kilogram of gasoline could generate 46 MJ energy, it is far superior to an EV battery with 0.3 MJ per kg energy density.
 Therefore, the oil company will stay here – no matter how green energy enthusiasts and EV investors hate it.